Google first-quarter revenue misses Wall Street targets

 Operating income slipped to 32 percent of revenue on an adjusted basis, from 34 percent in the year-ago period.

-Google's core Internet business revenue climbed 19 percent to $15.42 billion (9.18 billion pounds) in the first quarter from $12.95 billion in the year-ago period.
+Google's core Internet business revenue climbed 19 percent to $15.42 billion in the first quarter from $12.95 billion in the year-ago period.

 It posted $3.45 billion in net income, or $5.04 per share, in the three months ended March 31, compared to $3.35 billion, or $4.97 per share, in the year-ago period.
 Excluding certain items, Google earned $6.27 per share.